jacek9520@gmail.com

 Medieval agricultural revolution – quantitative analysis (2020)

-[in Polish] Text on the origin of resources that enabled Europe to chase great powers of the time (China, India, Islam states).
-Calculations are presented showing the origins and scale of the resources acquired thanks to the agriculture growth in IX-XIV centuries
+[in Polish] The article on how medieval Europe started to pursuit superpowers of that time (China, India, Islam states).
+Calculations are presented to show the roots and scale of the resources acquired thanks to the agrarian growth in IX-XIV centuries.

 2015 (first version), update 2020, file size 410 KB, 17 pages